DCCoder90/home-net/docs/stack-config.md

         - "/path/on/host:/path/in/container"
       # Optional: Service-specific Docker volumes
       volumes: [] # List of volume objects (see docker module variables for structure)
+      # Optional: List of commands to run in the container.
+      commands: ["--some-flag", "value"]
       # Optional: Linux capabilities to add/drop for the container
       capabilities:
         add: ["NET_ADMIN"]